sknanda1982/Machine-Learning/README.md

 Learning technique-KNN algorithm assumes the similarity between the new case/data and avail- able cases and put the new case into the category that is most similar to the available categories- KNN algorithm stores all the available data and classies a new data point based on the sim- ilarity.
-This means when new data appears then it can be easily classied into a well suite category by using K- NN algorithm.
+This means when new data appears then it can be easily classified into a well suite category by using K- NN algorithm.
 K-NN algorithm can be used for Regression as well as for Classification but mostly it is used for the Classification problems.
 Suppose there are two categories, i.e., Category A and Category B, and we have a new data